 You can find canker sore topical treatments like liquids, gels and ointments both online and at local pharmacies.
 Many options are available, but here are a few of the top choices.

-Kank-A Mouth Pain Liquid is an example of a product that uses benzocaine, an anesthetic, to numb the area of the canker sore.
+Kank-A Mouth Pain Liquid, for use only in adults and children above 2 years of age, is an example of a product that uses benzocaine, an anesthetic, to numb the area of the canker sore.
 It also includes a film-forming agent to create a protective barrier over the canker sore.